 BETO supports research and development (R&D) to lower the costs of producing algal biofuels—such as sustainable aviation fuels—and bioproducts.
 BETO is working to build the algae bioeconomy of the future, where fossil fuels could be replaced with a renewable, abundant, and flexible source of energy.

-Through the AlgaePrize, BETO is committed to fostering a competition environment which values and celebrates the diversity of student’s ideas, cultures, and educational backgrounds.
-The AlgaePrize recognizes that a diversity of thought fosters a diversity of scientific ideas, which brings new and innovation solutions to addressing the nation’s bioenergy needs.
+Through the AlgaePrize, BETO is committed to fostering a competitive environment which values and celebrates the diversity of student’s ideas, cultures, and educational backgrounds.
+The AlgaePrize recognizes that a diversity of thought fosters a diversity of scientific ideas, which brings new and innovative solutions to address the nation’s bioenergy needs.

 Student teams should focus their project on one of the following areas of interest:

 - Cultivar enhancement

 - Aquaculture engineering